ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/_index.md

 * [Discovery and Traceability Agents for API Manager](/docs/central/connect-api-manager/).
 * [Discovery and Traceability Agents for AWS Gateway](/docs/central/connect-aws-gateway/).

-To manually synchronize your environment, you can use the [AMPLIFY Central CLI](/docs/central/cli_central/cli_apiservices) or the [AMPLIFY Central APIs](https://apicentral.axway.com/apis/docs).
+To manually synchronize your environment, you can use the [Axway Central CLI](/docs/central/cli_central/cli_apiservices) or the [AMPLIFY Central APIs](https://apicentral.axway.com/apis/docs).
 Note that changes in your deployment will not be automatically synchronized with AMPLIFY Central.

 ## Asset definitions